Safe Play was implemented by the USTA in order to:

 If you do not comply with the Safe Play, you will not be certified by the USTA (where USTA provides certifications), the USTA will not contract with or permit you to provide services, and you will not be permitted to serve in any capacity for Jr. Team Tennis.

-The following two components must be fulfilled to be eligible to serve in the above-referenced capacities:
+The following three components must be fulfilled to be eligible to serve in the above-referenced capacities:

 Jr. Team Tennis Applicants